gobind/api-examples/src/java/README.txt

 ant install.ivy

 This should download ivy and install it on your local machine, so the build script has access to it.
+If ant fails to copy the ivy jar to your ant installation, you can manually download ivy from http://ant.apache.org/ivy/.
+The jar should be copied to $ANT_HOME/lib.

 The general build is started by running this command:

 ant build